chrisnoonan98675/site/xl-deploy/concept/the-xl-deploy-work-directory.markdown

 * All files required for deployment when a deployment task runs
 * Files that are being uploaded when configuration items (CIs) are created
-* Deployment packages that are being imported or exported

 ## Location of the work directory